125 years in Petone

 Despite the growth in housing that followed the close of war, it was rare for banks to offer home loans.
 Instead, short terms loans for the purchase of locally produced Vauxhalls and Chevrolets were a more frequent subject of the Petone Managers Diaries.
 Customers were often employees at the Ford or General Motors factories or running their own small businesses.

 In the early 1950s it was decided that the office should be refitted to accommodate an extra Tellers Box, bringing the total to three.
 Working space was extended to allow for up to seventeen staff.
 It was believed the newly renovated building would meet their requirements “for all time”.

 After a centenary of service, by 1992 BNZ Petone had grown to employ 25 staff, still operating from their 1909 location on Jackson Street.
-It wasn’t until 2003 that this premises was sold and the branch relocated to their current site, just down the street.
-A press release assured residents the building would continue to reflect Petone’s heritage.
+In 2003 the old premises was sold and the branch relocated down the street.